jacobwood27/JWood/index.md

 @@title-left
 Hello.
 I'm Jacob.

-I am currently an engineer interested in Effective Altruism.
+I am a former engineer interested in Effective Altruism, and I am currently participating in the [Charity Entrepeneruship](https://www.charityentrepreneurship.com/) [Incubation Program](https://www.charityentrepreneurship.com/incubation-program).

 This site houses a collection of some of my [projects and posts](/posts/).